Kidmek/EPhone/README.md

 ### Home Fragment

-- **Functionality**: Displays a list of recent transactions retrieved via SMS from predefined banks such as BOA (Bank of Abyssinia) and CBE (Commercial Bank of Ethiopia).
+- **Functionality**: Displays a list of recent transactions retrieved (plus real time updates) via SMS from predefined banks such as BOA (Bank of Abyssinia) and CBE (Commercial Bank of Ethiopia).
 - **Filters**: Users can filter transactions by All, Credited, and Debited.
 - **Transaction Details**: Each transaction entry shows:
   - Transaction type icon (credit or debit)